I may have met you already, perhaps not.

 I want you to demand respect from him in all things: your body, your mind, your goals, your ideas.
 Expect the same from yourself.

 I want you to expect him to be honest, to be forthright with his thoughts and actions.
-Do not except less.
+Do not accept less.
 Expect the same from yourself.

 Do not allow him to manipulate you or twist your words.
 Fight fair.
 Because you will fight.
 Expect the same from yourself.